All the tutorials, troubleshooting tips and downloads - in one place.

 |Drill||txt, drl, drill|

-If your CAD tool uses a different file extension, you may simply rename your output file to an appropriate extension and load it.
+If your CAD tool uses a different file extension for gerber formatted files, you can simply rename your output file to an appropriate extension and load it.

 Pro tip: If you load a .GBL or .GBP file, the software will automatically mirror it in the X axis.